techschool/pcbook-go/README.md

 ![The complete gRPC course](https://dev-to-uploads.s3.amazonaws.com/i/11r59di6zlyxf6g8o4s9.png)

+## The complete gRPC course

+If you're building APIs for your microservices or mobile applications, you definitely want to try gRPC.
+It is super-fast, strongly-typed, and you no longer need to write a lot of boilerplate codes for services communication.
+Thanks to awesome HTTP/2 and Protocol Buffer!

+This is a 4-in-1 course, where you will learn not only gRPC, but also protocol-buffer and backend development with Go and Java.
+The codes in this course are production-grade, with well-organised structure and unit tests.

+### What you’ll learn:

+- What gRPC is, how it works, why we should use it, and where it is suitable to.
+- The amazing HTTP/2 protocol that gRPC is built on.
+- Compare gRPC with REST.
+- Write and serialise protocol-buffer messages using Go + Java.
+- Define gRPC services with protocol-buffer and generate Go + Java codes.
+- Implement 4 types of gRPC using Go + Java: unary, server-streaming, client-streaming, bidirectional streaming.
+- Handle context deadline, gRPC errors and status codes.
+- Write production-grade application with interfaces and unit tests for gRPC services.
+- Use gRPC interceptors to authenticate & authorise users with JWT.
+- Secure gRPC connection with sever-side & mutual SSL/TLS.
+- Enable gRPC reflections for service discovery.

+### Are there any course requirements or prerequisites?

+- You only need to have basic programming skills in Go or Java.

 ## The PC book application

 PC book is an application to manage and search laptop configurations.
 It provides 4 gRPC APIs: